19bufordcarl/CarlRPG/Myth & Shadow/Economy/Coins.md

 | 1gp        |        10 coins (1gp) |
 | 1pp        |        50 coins (N/A) |
 | 10gp       |       100 coins (1mp) |
-That being said, for prices of items, you should reference [Weapons](../../Items/Equipment/Weapons.md), [Armor](../../Items/Equipment/Armor.md), [Standard Gear](../../Items/Equipment/Standard%20Gear.md), or the [Detailed Price Master List](Detailed%20Prices/Detailed%20Price%20Master%20List.md) to find the appropriate cost.
-Gems are treated like consolidated coin.
+- That being said, for prices of items, you should reference [Weapons](../Items/Equipment/Weapons.md), [Armor](../Items/Equipment/Armor.md), [Standard Gear](../Items/Equipment/Standard%20Gear.md), or the [Detailed Price Master List](Detailed%20Prices/Detailed%20Price%20Master%20List.md) to find the appropriate cost.
+	- Note: gems can just be treated like consolidated coin.
 ## Imperial Currency and Availability

 | Imperial Coinage   | Equivalent in coins (sp) |